-Rev. Telfer was ordained to the ministry in the Orthodox Presbyterian Church in 1993.
+Dr. Telfer is a minister in the Presbyterian Church in America.
 Prior to joining the faculty of WSC in 2011, he served as pastor of Westminster Presbyterian Church (OPC) in the Chicago area for nine years and as Adjunct Professor of Greek at Mid-America Reformed Seminary for seven years.
-He has served as a pastor in North Carolina and as a missionary in a part of Northeast Africa where he learned Tigrinya (a sister language to Hebrew).
-In addition, he has served often as an interpreter and has had the opportunity to minister in a variety of international contexts including Cuba, Guatemala, Mexico, Spain, and Sudan.
+He has served as a pastor in North Carolina and as an Orthodox Presbyterian missionary in Eritrea where he learned to preach in Tigrinya (a sister language to Hebrew).
+He has studied in Jerusalem and done archeological work in Israel.
+He has often served as an interpreter and has had the opportunity to minister in a variety of international contexts including Colombia, Cuba, Guatemala, Mexico, Spain, Sudan and Uruguay.

 What I Want to Instill in My Students